-At 33/1 on US Masters betting sites, he could make a great each-way punt, as six of the last eight Masters have been won by a player that had never previously clinched a major.
+At 34.0 on Ladbrokes sites, he could make a great each-way punt, as six of the last eight Masters have been won by a player that had never previously clinched a major.

-The South Korean star Sungjae Im stands out as another interesting each-way shout at 40/1 with betting apps thanks to his recent record at the Masters.
+The South Korean star Sungjae Im stands out as another interesting each-way shout at 41.0 with Unibet thanks to his recent record at the Masters.

 He made his first appearance at the tournament in 2020, when he finished T2 along with Smith.